notarikon-nz/AvianHaven/NINE_SLICE_UI_GUIDE.md

 }
 ```

-This guide provides a comprehensive foundation for implementing nine-slice patch sprites in AvianHaven's UI system, enhancing visual consistency and scalability while maintaining performance.
+This guide provides a comprehensive foundation for implementing nine-slice patch sprites in Perch's UI system, enhancing visual consistency and scalability while maintaining performance.